-PSYC 1110 (formerly PSY 105): Introduction to Psychology.
+PSYC 1110: Introduction to Psychology.
 (3) This course will introduce students to the concepts, theories, significant findings, methodologies, and terminology that apply to the field of psychology.
 Meets University of New Mexico Core Curriculum Area 4: Social and Behavioral Sciences.

-PSYC 2110 (formerly PSY 271): Social Psychology.
+PSYC 2110: Social Psychology.
 (3) This course is an introduction to the scientific study of human social influence and interaction, and explores how an individual's actions, emotions, attitudes and thought processes are influenced by society and other individuals.
 Prerequisite: PSY 1110.

-PSYC 2120 (formerly PSY 220): Developmental Psychology.
+PSYC 2120: Developmental Psychology.
 (3) Study of human physical and psychological change and stability from a lifespan development perspective.
 Prerequisite: PSY 1110.

-PSYC 2220 (formerly PSY 265): Cognitive Psychology.
+PSYC 2220: Cognitive Psychology.
 (3) The course provides an overview of human cognitive processes such as attention, perception, memory, language, categorization, decision-making, reasoning, and problem solving.
 Includes methods, theories, and applications.
 Prerequisite: PSY 1110.

-PSYC 2221 (formerly PSY 211): Applied Psychology.
+PSYC 2221: Applied Psychology.
 (3) Explanation of the psychological principles of everyday living.
 Emphasizes motivation, learning of intelligent behavior, and applications of psychology to social issues.

-PSYC 2250 (formerly PSY 240): Brain and Behavior.
+PSYC 2250: Brain and Behavior.
 (3) A general survey of the biological foundations of behavior and mental processes.
 Students will gain an understanding of anatomy, physiology, and chemistry of the nervous system and their relationships to human behavior.
 Prerequisite: PSY 1110, or BIOL 1110, or BIOL 1140.

-PSYC 2320 (formerly PSY 280): Health Psychology.
+PSYC 2320: Health Psychology.
 (3) This course examines how biological, psychological, and social factors interact with and affect different areas within health.
 Course will cover the role of stress in illness, coping with illness, pain management, and the role of health behavior in health and disease.
 Prerequisite: PSY 1110.

-PSYC 2330 (formerly PSY 231): Psychology of Human Sexuality.
+PSYC 2330: Psychology of Human Sexuality.
 (3).
 Exploration of the psychological, physiological, cultural, social and individual factors that influence sexual behavior, sex roles, and sex identity.
 Prerequisite: PSY 1110.

-PSYC 2996 (formerly PSY 250): Topics in Psychology.
+PSYC 2996: Topics in Psychology.
 (3) May be repeated for credit as long as the topic is different.